 – Dr. Alec Lapidus, University of Southern Maine

 The Portland Stage PLAY Program is an interactive dramatic reading and acting workshop for elementary school students in grades K – 5.
 Professional teaching artists present a pre-recorded performance of children’s literature and classic poetry for the entire school, and then work with select classrooms in workshops based on the stories.
 Actors actively engage students in small groups/workshops using their bodies, voices, and imaginations to build understanding of the text while bringing the stories and characters to life.
-The goal of PLAY is to connect theater with literacy by making literature performative and encouraging reading fluency, character recall, understanding of themes, emotional recognition, physical storytelling, and vocal characterization.
+PLAY helps develop literacy and reading fluency, character recall, understanding of themes, social emotional skills, physical storytelling, and vocal characterization.
 The program also comes with a comprehensive Resource Guide filled with information and activities based on the books and poems.

 The PLAY Program meets State of Maine Learning Results and Common Core Standards objectives, including both Performing Arts/Theater and Language Arts.